Blender VFX add-on#

 This Blender add-on allows for compositing with a Nerfstudio render as a background layer by generating a camera path JSON file from the Blender camera path, as well as a way to import Nerfstudio JSON files as a Blender camera baked with the Nerfstudio camera path.
 This is achieved by importing a mesh or point-cloud representation of the NeRF scene from Nerfstudio into Blender and getting the camera coordinates relative to the transformations of the NeRF representation.
 Dynamic FOV from the Blender camera is supported and will match the Nerfstudio render.
 Perspective and equirectangular cameras are also supported.

-First install Blender.
+Blender on Mac or Windows.
 The python file add-on can be downloaded from the main repo in the

 scripts/blender folder.
 Before starting, export the mesh or point cloud representation of the NeRF from Nerfstudio, which will be used as reference for the actual NeRF in the Blender scene.
 Mesh export at a good quality is preferred, however, if the export is not clear or the NeRF is very large, a detailed point cloud export will also work.

 Open a new or existing scene to add the NeRF background in.